-No sightings of the alligators were filed during the campaign.
-However, in 1937, May declared the cities’ sewers were safe for rodents and waste products, once again.
+No sightings of alligators in the sewers were filed during the campaign.
+However, in 1937, May declared the cities’ sewers were safe for rodents and waste products once again.

-No concrete proof of alligator—albino or otherwise—has ever surfaced.
+No concrete proof of alligator—albino or otherwise—has ever surfaced…in the sewage anyway.

 Why?
 Why would it be unlikely for a gator to survive, let alone grow to massive lengths in the NYC sewer system?
 Primarily because alligators are reptiles, which are cold-blooded animals.
 Meaning, they can not regulate their body temperatures on their own as humans do—via sweating to cool off or shivering to warm up.